rubayetkabirzisan/Pandas/README.md

 **Key Concepts:**

-* Series creation with custom index and name
+- Series creation with `pd.Series()`
+- Custom index and name
-* Specify `dtype`
+- Specify `dtype`
-* Operations like replace, fill, and aggregation
+- Operations like replace, fill, and aggregation

 </details>